RobinBarta/proPTV/README.md

 [2] Herzog, Sebastian, et al. "A probabilistic particle tracking framework for guided and Brownian motion systems with high particle densities."
 SN computer science 2.6 (2021): 485, https://doi.org/10.1007/s42979-021-00879-z

 and include the licence file in all copies with modifications or other code that uses parts of the proPTV framework.

+## Contact

+If you have a question or need help installing proPTV or fixing a bug you have found, please contact me: robin.barta@dlr.de I am happy to help and look forward to meeting you.